MachariaP/MachariaP/README.md

 I'm a passionate **Backend Developer** and **ALX Software Engineering Program** graduate, specializing in building scalable, efficient systems with **Python (Django, Flask)** and exploring **Go** for high-performance applications.
 I thrive on solving complex problems, collaborating with teams, and contributing to open-source projects.
 When I'm not coding, I'm diving into technical discussions or experimenting with new tools to push the boundaries of software development.

-- 🌱 **Currently Learning**: Python fundamentals and advanced topics at the Python Institute.
+- 🌱 **Currently Exploring**: Python fundamentals and advanced topics at the Python Institute.
 - 🤝 **Looking to Collaborate**: On innovative backend projects or open-source initiatives.
 - 📫 **Reach Me**: [LinkedIn](https://linkedin.com/in/phinehas-macharia) | [Twitter/X](https://x.com/_M_Phinehas) | [Email](walburphinehas78@gmail.com)